FiratGuler/Firebase-Social-Media/README.md

 ### RemoteConfigManager
 RemoteConfigManager manages the Firebase Remote Config service.
 This class enables remote configuration of the application.
 Dynamic changes within the application (for example, changing the header text) can be updated through the server thanks to this structure.

--Remote Config Fetch: Retrieves and activates configuration data from the server.
+- Remote Config Fetch: Retrieves and activates configuration data from the server.
--Title Fetch: Returns the dynamic header text of the application.
+- Title Fetch: Returns the dynamic header text of the application.
--Title Privacy: Manages the visibility of the header according to the data received from the server.
+- Title Privacy: Manages the visibility of the header according to the data received from the server.

 ## Technologies Used
 - Firebase Authentication: For user authentication.